Updated: Mar 24

 I couldn't fall into that trap and needed to rise above my circumstances.
 I got an umbrella stroller, popped Archer in it, and walked over to the education center from our hotel to find out my school options.
 I was enrolled in school before we even found a house to live in.
 I pushed that umbrella stroller all over base to get us out of our hotel room and get some exercise in.

 Even though I was now getting some exercise, nutrition is key, and mine was definitely not the best.
 When we did finally move into our home and had a car to drive, we started exploring.
 We lived in a new country, not just a new state, which means food culture is a huge thing and we wanted to try all of the places!
 It almost felt like we were on vacation and it took a while for that feeling to wear off.

 During this time, I was still going to school, still running a business, and being a wife and mother.
-I was also having some medical issues that were finally diagnosed as exercise induced anemia, which is very rare but can effect women my age (of course that's what I had).
-It took some trial and error with supplements, but I figured out how to manage.
-Some days are better than others, performance-wise in the gym, and I can't progress as much as someone without the condition would be able to, but I have learned what works best for my body and have refused to be a victim to my circumstances.
+I was also having some medical issues that were finally diagnosed as exercise induced anemia, which is very rare but can effect women my age.
+It took some trial and error with supplements, but I figured out how to manage this condition.
+Some days are better than others, performance-wise in the gym, and I can't progress as much as someone without the condition would be able to, but I have learned what works best for my body and have refused to be a victim of my circumstances.